official-jumpa/jumpa/BACKEND_TODO.md

-# 🚀 Jumpa Ajo Bot - Backend Development TODO
+# 🚀 Jumpa  Bot - Backend Development TODO

 ## 📋 Overview

-This document outlines the complete backend development roadmap for the Jumpa Ajo Telegram bot - a collaborative trading platform where groups can pool funds and make collective trading decisions.
+This document outlines the complete backend development roadmap for the Jumpa Telegram bot - a collaborative trading platform where groups can pool funds and make collective trading decisions.

 ## 🎯 Project Vision

 Create a Telegram-first collaborative trading bot where users can:

-- Form "Ajo" groups (traditional savings groups)
+- Form  groups (savings groups)
 - Pool SOL for collective trading
 - Vote on trading decisions
 - Share profits based on contributions